yazaldefilimone/clean-arch-nextjs-starter/README.md

 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing
 - 🚓 Commitlint — To make sure your commit messages follow the convention
-- 🖌 Renovate — To keep your dependencies up to date
 - 🚫 lint-staged — Run ESLint and Prettier against staged Git files
-- 👷 PR Workflow — Run Type Check & Linters on Pull Requests
 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `~/` prefix
 - ‽ Either Error Handler - For error handling.
 (Either is designed to hold either a left or a right value but never both).